How to Get the Size of a Directory in Linux

 85G /var/ 77G /var/lib 75G /var/lib/libvirt/images 75G /var/lib/libvirt 5.0G /var/cache/pacman/pkg

-In this tutorial, you learned how to get the size of a directory using the
+In Linux, you can get the size of a directory using the